 Some businesses may benefit from displaying nearby sources of transportation on their websites.
-For example, airline flyers with lengthy layovers may wish to leave the airport and check out nearby establishments between flights, in which case, you’d benefit from pointing out the nearby airport and taxi services if your business is located near an airport.
+For example, people who have lengthy layovers may wish to leave the airport and check out nearby establishments between flights.
+In this case, you’d benefit from pointing out the nearby bus and taxi services, especially if your business is located near an airport.

-Some consumers don’t have cars, in which case, they likely take the bus.
-If your business is located near one or more bus stops, consider pointing them out on your website so customers can plan their route if they wish to visit your business.
+Some consumers don’t have cars, in which case, they’re likely to take the bus.
+If your business is located near one or more bus stops, consider pointing them out so customers can plan their route if they wish to visit your business.